depaul-dice/sciunit/README.rst

           Package an execution of for the given *executable* with the command line arguments *args* without involving a shell.  *Executable* and *args* are expended with limited features.
-The newly created package is assigned package id "*pN*", where *N* is a monotone increasing decimal.
+The newly created execution is assigned execution id "*eN*", where *N* is a monotone increasing decimal.
-          The first package created in a project has package id "p1".
+          The first execution created in a project has execution id "*e1*".

 ``sciunit`` sh
-          Launch the current user's shell, and create a package given the user's interactions with the shell, which may contain executing multiply commands.
-The package is created after the user exits the shell.
+          Launch the current user's shell, and create an execution given the user's interactions with the shell, which may involve multiply commands.
+The execution is created after the user exits the shell.

 ``sciunit`` list
-          List the existing packages in the current project.
+          List the existing executions in the current project.

-``sciunit`` rm <package id>
+``sciunit`` rm <execution id>
-          Remove an existing package from the current project.
-A malformed package id causes an error.
-Removing a nonexistent package has no effect.
+          Remove an existing execution from the current project.
+A malformed execution id causes an error.
+Removing a nonexistent execution has no effect.

-          Note: the package is removed from the records, but its data preserves.
+          Note: the execution is removed from the records, but its data preserves.

-``sciunit`` repeat <package id> [<args>]
+``sciunit`` repeat <execution id> [<args>]
-          Checkout the corresponding package form the current project and repeat its execution.
+          Checkout the corresponding execution form the current project and repeat it.
 If *args* presents, use it in place of the packaged arguments.

 ``sciunit`` draft [<service>|update]
           Prepare a publication with the project content.
 If the